Traditions of Men

 What do you mean by believe?

 Christians assume that a person must believe in Christianity.
-There must be repentance, but there must also be agreement with fundamental teachings and practices of the church.
-These teachings and practices will vary from one church to another.
+There must be repentance, but that can occur with or without believing in Jesus.
+For most Christians there must also be agreement with fundamental teachings and practices of their particular church.
+That is where the belief comes in.

 To believe in someone is to believe in their integrity and character.
 It is to believe in their essence.
-It is not a question of believing what someone says.
 Believing in Jesus is not a question of believing the teachings of Christ as interpreted by the church.
 To truly believe in God, we should believe in who God is.
 A person who has never heard of Jesus can believe in the essence of the Son of God without knowing anything Jesus said.

 Believe in the person

-We see this very idea, two verses after John 3:16.
+We see this very idea, two verses later.

 John 3:18 He that believeth on him is not condemned: but he that believeth not is condemned already, because he hath not believed in the name of the only begotten Son of God.

 We must believe in the name of the Son of God.
-Surely that doesn’t simply mean believing in the name “Jesus”.
+Surely that doesn’t simply mean believing in the word “Jesus” or “Yeshua”.

 A person’s name represents their essence.
 In the Bible, when a person is transformed, they will sometimes change their name because they are now a different person.